ackmanx/quick-delete/NOTES.md

 ## V2

+* Delete modal maybe should be a view?
+Show thumbnails of all about to delete

 * Provide method for user to send list of files to delete to node
-    * Display spinner in modal while waiting
     * Show results in modal of how many deleted and how many failed
     * If any images failed to delete, report the filename